Residential Parking (On streets where parking meters are not installed)

 - Campbell St - between Brisbane and Patrick

 - Brisbane St - between Campbell and Argyle

 Any street where a separately assessed house remains in use as a residential dwelling within what has now become predominantly commercial.

 Applicants must complete an application form and make payment.
-For details on charges, pensioner discount and deposits refer to Fees and charges booklet.
+For details on charges, pensioner discount and deposits refer to the Council's Fees & Charges.

 Only one permit applies per eligible property.

 For more information refer to the Residential Parking (Residents of the CBD & Immediate Adjacent Areas)